How to Write Dates Correctly

 To write the exact date, spell out the month, and write the day and the year in numerals.
-The American format is month-day-year, with a comma between day and year.
-In British style, which is day-month-year, no comma is needed between month and year.
+The American date format is month-day-year, with a comma between day and year (May 1, 2022), while the British format is day-month-year, with no comma between month and year (1 May 2022).
+Don’t use ordinal numbers in dates in formal texts (May 1

 The American date format is month-day-year.
 In running text, spell out the month, and write the day and year in numerals.
 Use commas to separate day and year.
 Don’t use ordinals (st, nd, rd, th).